charlene-johnson/recipe-thyme/README.md

 ### What Was Used to Create This Project:

 This project was done using Reactjs and using the library of Material UI to style.

+### Installing Project Locally:

+If you would like to run this project locally, you will need to run npm install.
+You will also need to sign up for an OpenAI key.
+You would then make an .env file to store the key.